Header Image - disscussion-1602001751.jpg

 OBSP

 The Ontario Breast Screening Program encourages women to take charge of their own health.
-Women, over the age of 50 and who have never had breast cancer, can self-refer for a mammogram, by phoning to make their own appointments.
+Women, 40 years of age and and who have never had breast cancer, can self-refer for a mammogram, by phoning to make their own appointments.
 Did you know 75%-80% of all breast cancers occur in women with no risk factors, other than being a woman?

 St. Francis Memorial and Renfrew Victoria Hospitals voluntarily amalgamated their administrations, under the direction of Chief Executive Officer Randy Penney, in December of 1998.
 Some of the benefits of this successful partnership are witnessed in the opening of the Ontario Breast Screening and Mammography Program at SFMH, in October 2000.